How Much Does It Cost To Change The Name On House Deeds?

 The will of the deceased mentions the person's name that will have the right to deal with their estate, but in cases where there is no will, the next-of-kin gets the rights to handle the related legal issues.

-For example, the named beneficiary in the will gets probate or, if there is no will, the next-of-kin will obtains a letter of administration that allows for the transfer of property ownership into a new name.
+For example, the named beneficiary in the will gets probate, or if there is no will, the next-of-kin will obtain a letter of administration that allows for the transfer of property ownership into a new name.

-There are two types of joint ownership –joint tenants and tenants in common.
+Two types of joint ownership exist –joint tenants and tenants in common.
 If the property deeds have not been registered with the HM Land Registry, a name change to the deed can trigger the need for the first registration.
 So you may have to make an application for the first property registration and a transfer of ownership.

-On the other hand, suppose a property title has not been registered with the Land Registry, the death of one of the co-owners will not trigger the need for initial registration.
-In that case, the death certificate can merely be placed in the registry with the deeds for record-keeping purposes.
+On the other hand, suppose a property title has not been registered with the Land Registry; the death of one co-owner will not trigger the need for initial registration.
+In that case, the death certificate can be placed in the registry with the deeds for record-keeping purposes.

 • In the case of joint tenants, if the property is held as joint tenants under the ownership of spouses and if neither spouse owns a specific part of the house when one owner is no more, the surviving automatically inherits the property regardless of the one listed in the will as a beneficiary.

-• For the sole owner, one can complete the process of transforming the name on a deed when a sole owner dies where the property is transferred to either a beneficiary or a third party.
+• For the sole owner, one can complete the process of transforming the name on a deed when a sole owner dies, and the property is transferred to either a beneficiary or a third party.

 • Suppose the surviving spouse wants to remove the deceased spouse's name from the property, then the property is listed in the sole name of the surviving owner.
 In that case, one must send the official death certificate to the Land Registry.